RIKEN-RCCS/kmr/README.md

 Building KMR requires a C compiler that supports the C99 standard and an MPI library that supports MPI 2.2.
 However, the command line tool "kmrrun" requires Open MPI or Fujitsu MPI.
-Python binding requires Python 2.6.x or higher and a mpi4py package (Python 3.x are unsupported).
+Python binding requires Python 2.6.x or higher and an mpi4py package (Python 3.x are unsupported).
 KMR does not need any other uncommon libraries.
 KMR is developed and tested mainly in the following environments.
 Note that recent releases are only lightly tested.